vlayer-xyz/monorepo/README.md

 This monorepo contains two sub-projects:

 - **ethereum** - [Noir](https://noir-lang.org) library for proving and verifying historical data on the Ethereum blockchain and other EVM compatible blockchains.
-It supports proving accounts, storage, logs, receipts & transactions.
-Checkout it's **[docs](./ethereum/README.md)** for more details.
+It supports proving accounts, storage, logs, receipts & transactions. **[Read more](./ethereum/README.md)**.

-- **vlayer** - Contains real life examples of what can be built using **ethereum**.
+- **vlayer** - Contains vlayer SDK along with real life examples.
 It's a work in progress and lacks documentation.
+Stay tuned for updates.

 ## Prerequisites